 The Oracular Skullptures project ideally starts in Pantelleria in 2014.
 By walking in a deserted part of the island between abandoned Dammusi (Sicilian traditional housing) and dry ears, I found a veil’s scapula.
 It hold something magical, I was so fascinated.
 I kept it for 2 years before realizing what to do with it.
 One day I dreamt to lacquer this piece in white paint and once I woke up I went to a laboratory to make my first prototype.

 From that on I started to study animal skulls with great interest.
 They hold such an intrinsic ancestral power.
 They inspire respect, but also protection.
 I see them as silent witnesses and warners of our times, physical reminders of our connection with nature and cosmos, archetypical figures that entertain a deep and privileged relation with our unconscious.
 They are oracular in the sense that it is impossible to not establish some kind of communication with them, even just by an emotional response.
 They invite, sometimes force, the viewer to stand in an interrogative way.
 Whatever you may ask, they process it and “spit” or “whisper” an answer back to you.
 With their charming bone structure, coloured surface and mocking sneer, these animal skullptures trigger contrasting feelings of attraction/repulsion.
-This fascination for the animal bones and their use in cultural rites, and later in arts, as always accompanied humanity (as well as human bones, something I wrote about here).
+This fascination for the animal bones and their use in cultural rites, and later in arts, as always accompanied humanity.

 There is an interesting example of this fascination I found in art books regarding British artist Henry Moore.
-Animal skulls were great inspiration of a large number of his graphic designs and sculptural works.
-He studied form, empty and full spaces, both inside and outside with great wonder and interest.
+Animal skulls were of great inspiration of a large number of his drawings and sculptural works.
+He studied forms, empty and full spaces, both inside and outside with great wonder and interest.

 Here in his words: